Because PAK'nSAVE has a policy of 'New Zealand's Lowest Food

 committee to review new products and existing product ranges.
 On

-contact each of the PAK'nSAVE supermarkets to present the new
+contact each PAK'nSAVE supermarket to present the new product.
+They

-product who will then manage the stock order and shelf
+will then manage the stock order and shelf placement.

-All new product ranging is reviewed after thirteen weeks
+All new product ranging is reviewed after 13 weeks

 The PAK'nSAVE Group requests that all products are supported